 Since the Langtang region doesn’t fall under the restricted area in Nepal, you don’t need the limited area permit for the Langtang Trek.
 Thus, you can get it yourself and trek solo as well.

-If I am a solo trekker, can I get the permit myself, or do I have to affiliate with a trekking company?
+3. If I am a solo trekker, can I get the permit, or do I have to affiliate with a trekking company?

 Yes, you can get the Langtang Trek to permit yourself, and you don’t have to be affiliated with a trekking company.

-Is the cost of the permits vary depending upon the trekking season?
+4. Does the cost of the permits vary depending on the trekking season?

 You will.
 One can get the trekking permits at any time of the year from the Nepal Tourism Board office in Kathmandu or at the trailhead of the trek.

-Furthermore, please feel free to contact us if you have any questions regarding the required permits for Langtang Trek or any other treks in Nepal.
+Furthermore, don’t hesitate to contact us if you have questions regarding the required permits for Langtang Trek or any other treks in Nepal.